hmajid2301/blog/content/slides/go-lab-reproducible-envs-with-nix/_index.md

 - Nix is a declarative package manager
 - Nixlang the programming language that powers Nix
-- NixOS: A Linux distribution that can be configured using Nixlang
+- Nixpkgs is the largest repository of Nix packages

 {{% note %}}
 - limited lanuage
 - Pure functional: no side effects, same inputs same outputs
 - Lazy: only evaluates what is needed for that nix file
 - nixos is not nix
+    - NixOS: A Linux distribution that can be configured using Nixlang
+- nixpkgs
+    - maintained by community and NixOS foundation
 {{% /note %}}

 ---